SepehrAkbari/cardinalGB/data/README.md

 ## Data

 We create a dataset of random binomial ideals, compute their Gröbner bases, and extract features for model training.
-The methodology to create the dataset is accredited to Sonja Petrović and Dasani Stasi.
+The original implementation and data generation methodology were designed and developed by Sonja Petrović and Dasani Stasi.

 ### Usage